International Journal of Yogic, Human Movement and Sports Sciences

 How to cite this article:

-Aafreen, Ramakant Yadav, Suraj Kumar, Sohrab A Khan and Sandeep Yadav.
+Aafreen, Ramakant Yadav, Suraj Kumar, Sohrab A Khan, Sandeep Yadav.
 Chronic spinal cord injury: A life changer, a disease process rather than an event and its rehabilitation.
-International Journal of Yogic, Human Movement and Sports Sciences.
-2018; 3(2): 477-480.
+Int J Yogic Hum Mov Sports Sciences 2018;3(2):477-480.